 However, if it is not UEFI but Legacy, you are using Legacy BIOS boot mode.
 In addition, sometimes it is CMS (compatibility Support Mode), which supports both UEFI and Legacy BIOS.
 In addition, sometimes it is CMS (compatibility Support Mode), which supports both UEFI and Legacy BIOS.

 However, if your ASUS, Toshiba, Acer, Gigabyte, etc. computer running Windows 10/8/7 still have the "Reboot and select proper boot device" error still appears after you are setting the correct boot order or it is originally in correct boot sequence, please try doing the next attempt.

 Set Correct Partition Active (Recommended for Legacy BIOS Users)

-To set active partition correctly, please download MiniTool Partition Wizard Bootable CD on another computer, and then burn it to CD, DVD, or USB flash drive to create a bootable disc.
-That is because this program provides friendly GUI (Graphical User Interface) while Diskpart is a command-based utility.
+To set active partition correctly to remove "reboot and select proper boot device Windows 10/8/7”, you’d better employ MiniTool Partition Wizard instead of Diskpart, because the former tool provides friendly GUI (Graphical User Interface) while the latter is a command-based utility.